 The SETAC North America Awards and Fellowships Subcommittee for Professional Awards will evaluate nominations independently by using a standardized score sheet .
 The winner will be announced at the SETAC North America Annual Meeting.
 Registration fees to the National Conference for the recipient will be waived, and one-year national membership will be waived by the Society in recognition of the individual's contributions.

-ALL applications must be submitted electronically to firstname.lastname@example.org.
-Applications submitted by MAIL or FAX will NOT be accepted.
-Completed application must arrive by 30 April 2015.
+ALL applications must be submitted electronically to Laura Swanson at the SETAC Office.
+Completed application must arrive by to be determined.